af1728/a24fong/_posts/2023-10-14-how-i-made-my-personal-website.md

 ---

-Then I ran the following commands:
+Then we should run the following commands:

     jekyll build
 	jekyll serve

-This produced the website locally and hosted it on my laptop.
-By running these commands after any major changes I could see how the website will look when it is ultimately hosted at the University of Waterloo.
-This also gave me a chance to debug before the website is live.
+This will produce the website locally and host it on your device.
+By running these commands after any major changes we can see how the website will look when it is ultimately hosted at the University of Waterloo.
+This will also give us a chance to debug before the website is live.

 After running `jekyll build`, Jekyll will generate some folders in our project.
 The most important one is **_site** which stores the generated website.

 ### Initialising the Git repository

-As mentioned previously, I used [Github](https://github.com/) to track changes to **website** and sync it with the University of Waterloo servers.

-Switching to Terminal, I executed the following commands:
+As mentioned previously, we will use [Github](https://github.com/) to track changes to **website** and sync it with the University of Waterloo servers.
+Switching to Terminal, we execute the following commands:

     cd _site                       # Enter _site folder